Sherborne School: Chapel and library

-Old Schoolroom
+Old Schoolroom and The Slype

 The Old Schoolroom (OSR) is the oldest of the buildings specifically designed for school use and was the original "scholehouse" built in 1554, on the site of an earlier "schole".
 The building as seen today dates from when it was rebuilt in 1606 with the architect believed to have been Inigo Jones (1573–1652).
 High on the east wall is an effigy of Edward VI, sculpted by Godfrey Arnold in 1614.
 A bay window was added to the South wall in 1886 when the building was undergoing another restoration.
 The windowsills of the OSR are made out of old school desks and are covered, on both upper and under faces, with historic graffiti of boys' names, the earliest known being from 1698.

 A "New Schoolhouse with Offices" was built to the north in 1607, providing space for a writing school with a library above (the latter is now the School House Oak Room).
 To the north was a brewhouse and woodhouse, built at the same time, extended in 1642, and cellars made in 1655.
 Only the cellar and 1642 extension survive today as in 1835 they were demolished to make space for a new classroom with dormitories (since known as the Bell Buildings) on top of the 17th century cellar.
 The Old Schoolroom was used for the town's Assizes from 1604 for around 85 years, and from 1645 to 1649 it was occupied by a garrison from the Civil War.

-The Slype

 The Slype is a lean-to building against the North Transept of the Abbey and is the only surviving part of what would have been the Monks' Dormitory.
 On the lower floor, there is a passage with 12th century arcading, as well as two 13th century vaulted chambers.
 The passage would have led from the Cloisters towards the Monk's Infirmary.
 It was probably used in part as a mortuary before monks were buried, and a number of skeletons have been found on the site.
 It was brought into the school's use in 1550, as part of the Royal charter, and has since been used as a brewery, laundry, vegetable store, lumber shed, boot room, and ravens' nook.

-Bow House
+Bow House and Abbey Grange

 Bow House is thought to date from the 14th century, but probably rebuilt in the 16th or 17th century.
 It became an inn c1850 and in 1916 the school bought the building as a staff common room, which it remains as today.

-Abbey Grange

 Built in the 14th or 15th century, the Abbey Grange was originally the monastic granary.
 In 1827 it was converted into a dwelling by an OS governor, and in 1969 the governors bought the property to house the headmaster and their family.